kubedb/docs/docs/guides/mysql/upgrading/overview.md

 The upgrading process consists of the following steps:

-1. At first, a user creates a `MySQL` CR.
+1. At first, a user creates a `MySQL` cr.

-2. `KubeDB` community operator watches for the `MySQL` CR.
+2. `KubeDB` community operator watches for the `MySQL` cr.

 3. When it finds one, it creates a `StatefulSet` and related necessary stuff like secret, service, etc.